Parents & Caregivers

 Children are at greater risk of ingesting lead as they often put hands and objects in their mouth.

 Inhalation can be an exposure pathway for workers in lead industries, “do-it-yourself” home renovators, persons with hobbies (stained glass making/soldering), people who smoke and children exposed to second hand smoke.
-Aborbtion into the skin is a less common and rare exposure pathway.
+Absorption into the skin is a less common and rare exposure pathway.

 What have we achieved for children’s health?